Skip to content

 • If a court has ordered them

-• Or if they have voluntarily agreed to provide support
+• They have voluntarily agreed to provide support

 However, when one biological parent is still alive and legally responsible for supporting the child, the non-biological parent may not be required to provide financial support.
 The specific laws regarding non-biological parent-child welfare can vary by jurisdiction, so it’s essential to consult with a family law attorney in your area for guidance.